Overview of Our Methodology

 - Loose means the item does not include the original box and/or manual.
 If the lising contains words like "loose", "game only", "disc only" or other similar words in the title or description.
 "Loose" also includes all listings where we cannot determine the condition based upon the title.
 "Loose" is the default because often times that is what the listing includes if more descriptive words are not in the title.
 And loose is our lowest condition rating.

-If you do see a listing classified incorrectly please click the red 'X' next to the auction title and we will manually review it.
+If you do see a listing classified incorrectly please click the 'report' link next to the listing and we will manually review it.

 Shipping Costs Are Not Included